Kiran-revanna/RoboContactCards/README.md

 # RoboContactCards
-A small project using React.Js and JavaScript to display contact Cards.
+A small project using React.Js+HTML+CSS to display contact Cards of employees or friends.